microsoft/BotFramework-Composer/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.

-List any dependencies that are required for this change.
+If this is a bug fix, please describe the root cause and analysis of this problem.

 ## Task Item